tve/mqboard/mqtt_async/README.md

 `config.client_id`).
 An application can also get a slean slate by switching to a different client id.

-As note to the interested, the connect-disconnect-reconnect to implement the "clean slate" semantics is necessary because of the following statement from the spec:
+As note to the curious, the connect-disconnect-reconnect to implement the "clean slate" semantics is necessary because of the following statement from the spec:

-> If CleanSession is set to 1, the Client and Server MUST discard any previous Session and start a new one.
+> If CleanSession is set to 1, the Client and Server MUST discard any previous Session and start
+> a new one.
 This Session lasts as long as the Network Connection.
-State data associated with this Session MUST NOT be reused in any subsequent Session [MQTT-3.1.2-6].
+State data associated with
+> this Session MUST NOT be reused in any subsequent Session [MQTT-3.1.2-6].

 The last sentence means that state is dropped not just at the start but also at the end of that session, which would mean that if a network hiccup caused a disconnect-reconnect in `MQTTClient` state would be lost.

 ### Testing strategy